chavarera/PythonScript/Class/BasicOfInheritance.md

 ```
 You can derive parent class attributes in child class there are two different ways

- 1.Using super keyword
+  1. Using super keyword

-2.Using Class Name
+  2. Using Class Name

 ### 1. Using super
 Syntax: